Rage Against the Machine says ‘Abort the Supreme Court’ in return to stage

-(The Hill) – In their first show in 11 years, alternative rock band Rage Against the Machine used their set to channel their frustration over the Supreme Court’s ruling last month to overturn Roe v.
+(The Hill) –- In its first show in 11 years, the alternative rock band Rage Against the Machine used its set to channel their frustration over the Supreme Court’s ruling last month to overturn Roe v.
 Wade.

 Performing at Wisconsin’s Alpine Valley Music Theatre on Saturday, the band had numerous captions appear on a screen on stage that called out the decision to overturn Roe, citing certain circumstances and issues that pertain to the matter, according to the Milwaukee Journal Sentinel.